harshad-sasane/Slips/README.md

 It is structured for **fast revision, clean backup, and easy rewriting in the practical exam**.

+---

+## Coding Style (Exam-Oriented)

+- Short, compact code for easy writing on paper
+- `<marquee>` and `<font>` used because slips explicitly require them
+- `<head>` sometimes omitted as per teacher’s instruction
+- Focus is on correct output as per slip, not modern standards
+- Priority order: **Exam Output > Validation > Best Practices**

+---

+## JavaScript Policy

+- General JS practice kept in `js_assi/`
+- Slip-wise JS added only after it is taught in class
+- Until then, HTML-only solutions are treated as valid

+---

 ## Quick Index

 ### JavaScript Assignments

 - [js_assi](./js_assi)
   - [age_checker](./js_assi/age_checker/index.html)
   - [alphabet_display](./js_assi/alphabet_display/index.html)